johngohrw/bulltraders-docs/content/docs/events.md

 - [ ] Event has a Valid Location only under `Location/Venue` field.
 - [ ] All Start/End Date & Time fields are correctly filled.
 And it must be a future date.
 - [ ] Tickets Types are created properly with a `Name`, `Price` and `Capacity`.

+Optional:

+- [ ] Give the event a Featured Image.
+Additional images can be placed under `Description`.

 ## Checking Event Bookings